- Written by Dr.Mehmet Demircioglu

 If you take a sedative before or during the procedure, do not assume you can drive afterward.
 Even if you feel awake, reaction time, attention, balance, and judgment may be affected.
 A hair transplant day is already tiring, and the combination of local anesthesia, stress, a long procedure, and medication can make self-driving a poor decision.

-This also matters for patients who travel alone.
+This also matters if you travel alone.
 If a sedative is part of the plan, a companion, clinic transfer, or hotel support may be necessary.
-The patient should not be navigating traffic, airport transfers, medication schedules, and the first night of graft protection while groggy.
+You should not be managing traffic, airport transfers, medication timing, and the first night of graft protection while groggy.

-Patients sometimes underestimate this because they have taken the same tablet before.
-Surgery day is different.
+Do not judge surgery day only by a previous ordinary experience with the same tablet.
 You may be sleep deprived, fasting or eating differently, anxious, sitting for many hours, and receiving local anesthesia.
-A familiar medicine can affect you differently in that context.
+A familiar medicine can affect you differently in that setting.

 How can I make the day manageable without self-medicating?

 Start by telling the clinic what you are afraid of.
-Needle pain, panic, lying face down, blood pressure, adrenaline sensations, and fear of a bad result are different problems.
+Needle fear before a hair transplant, panic, lying face down, blood pressure, adrenaline sensations, and fear of a bad result are different problems.
 They need different answers.

 If the fear is anesthetic pain, ask how the clinic makes local anesthesia more tolerable.
 If the fear is panic, ask whether pauses, slower explanations, breathing time, music, a companion before surgery, or medically supervised anxiety medication can be planned.
-If the fear is regret, the patient may need a second consultation, not a sedative.
+If the fear is regret, you may need another consultation, not a sedative.

 Sleep also matters.
-A patient who arrives exhausted and then tries to control anxiety with medication may be harder to manage than a patient who tells the clinic early and gets a structured plan.
+Arriving exhausted and then trying to control anxiety with medication is harder to manage than telling the clinic early and building a structured plan.
 Avoid alcohol before surgery.
 Avoid experimenting with a new tablet.
-Avoid taking advice from another patient’s prescription.
+Avoid taking advice from another person’s prescription.

 If you are nervous because two clinics gave different plans, because the graft number changed, or because you feel pressured, medication is not the solution.
 A second opinion before a hair transplant may protect you better than a calming tablet.